JanssenProject/jans/docs/janssen-server/auth-server/client-management/client-configuration.md

 if `dcrForbidExpirationTimeInRequest` is `false` then it is set with Dynamic Client Registration Request via `lifetime` parameter which expected value in seconds.

-Client also can be cleaned up by inactivity period which is set via `cleanUpInactiveClientAfterHoursOfInactivity` AS configuration property.
-By default it has `0` value (which means it is off).
 Client activity time is tracked/recorded each time client is used for authentication or authorization (date is written in `jansLastAccessTime` client attribute).